heroku/heroku-mcp-server/README.md

 npx @modelcontextprotocol/inspector heroku-mcp-server
 ```

-Alternatively, if you've installed the package in a specific directory or are actively developing on the Heroku MCP server:
+Alternatively, if you installed the package in a specific directory or are actively developing on the Heroku MCP server:

 ```
 cd /path/to/servers